 Rahul should become party chief again, Gehlot demands in CWC meeting

+However, when asked about Gehlot's demand, Congress General Secretary KC Venugopal said the issue was not discussed.
+"The CWC meeting was called to discuss COVID-19 situation, India-China faceoff and hike in petrol and diesel prices.
+Nothing was discussed on this matter."

-Gandhi, who took the charge of Congress president in 2017 resigned from the post following disastrous defeat in 2019 Lok Sabha elections.
-After his resignation, UPA chairperson Sonia Gandhi was elected as Congress interim president.
+Gandhi, who took over as Congress president in 2017, resigned from the post following massive defeat of the party in 2019 Lok Sabha elections.
+After his resignation and months of limbo, UPA chairperson Sonia Gandhi was elected as Congress interim president by the CWC.
 (ANI)

 - READ MORE ON: